 Sprinkle the table cloth and your dough generously with flour and begin to roll out your dough.
 Once rolled out as thinly as possible, brush some oil on the surface of the dough.
 This prevents the dough from drying out while you are stretching it out.

 Are you ready to be amazed?
 Make fists with both your hands, get under the dough and stretch the dough.
 Keep pulling and stretching the dough, focusing on the center part.
-Continue to gently pull and stretch the dough.
+Continue to pull and stretch the dough gently.
 Once the dough reaches the entire surface of your table, try to anchor the dough on the side of your table.
 You will notice that the ends are a little thick.
 These can be cut off once you are finished stretching the dough.

-Let the dough air dry for about 5 minutes.
-After which sprinkle and brush some melted butter over the entire surface.
+Let the dough air dry for about 5 minutes, after which sprinkle and brush some melted butter over the entire surface.
 I have to say the first time I tried it, I did not put nearly enough butter… but you know what they say, practice makes perfect.

 Spread some freshly made bread crumbs, followed by the ricotta filling on the top part of the dough, fold over about 3 inches of dough and start rolling with the help of the table cloth.

-Transfer your strudel on a large baking sheet.
+Transfer your strudel to a large baking sheet.
 Brush a little more butter on the surface and poke a couple of holes.
 This will prevent your Simple Italian Ricotta Cheese Strudel from bursting.
 Bake for at least 45 minutes.